TomBurnett/Blender-Game-Engine-Javabot-AI/README.txt

 Like you did with the Javabot, alter the IP addresses to the addresses used by your computer.
 Blender requires the IP address of the computer it is running on  (listen_address) and the address of the computer that the Javabot is running on (server_address)

-Important: Consoles/Terminals
+Important: Consoles/Terminals:

 It is highly recommended that you run Blender connected to a console that allows it to print to.
 If you are using the windows operating system, select Window->Toggle System Console to bring up the system to see any prints or problems that have occurred as Blender will otherwise not inform you.
 If you are using a Mac, you will need to instead run Blender from the Terminal.
 For example to run Blender from my Terminal I used the command:
 /Applications/blender.app/Contents/MacOS/blender
  This will open Blender and allow it to print commands to the Terminal window you opened it from.

-Altering the number of Dinosaurs
+Altering the number of Dinosaurs:

 The default number of Dinosaurs in the system is 20.
  - Also note that the Javabot controls the number of Dinosaurs in the system not Blender.
 To change these numbers go to the Dinosaur Controller class in the Javabot.
 In the initialise method you will see the For loops which specify the numbers of dinosaurs created.
 Commented out are other species of Dinosaurs that can also be added to the system.
 Note that most of these are experimental, but the T-Rex and Parasaur Dinosaurs work well.
 I would advise changing the numbers of Dinosaurs to around 100 to see the impact it has on the two systems.
 Should you also wish to do, you may move the environment objects around as their positions are sent at initialisation and are therefore not predefined.

-Adding More Dinosaur Species to the System
+Adding More Dinosaur Species to the System:

 The Javabot default configuration will spawn two types of Dinosaur: Parasaurs and T-Rexs.

 You may however wish to add more Dinosaurs to the System.
 You must make changes in Blender and the Javabot.

 Javabot

 The Dinosaur must inherit from either the Carnivore or Herbivore class.
 Look at the existing Parasaur/T-rex class to get an idea of what must contained in your new class.
 (Most can be copied)

 Blender